 The committee established offices at 11 West 42 Street in New York City, across from Bryant Park and not far from the IRC's current headquarters location.
 Its mission, as The New York Times reported on July 24, 1933, was to "assist Germans suffering from the policies of the Hitler regime."

 Years later, another group of leaders formed the Emergency Rescue Committee when Paris fell to the Nazis.
 As the crisis deepened into World War II, the two groups merged.
 And so came into being the organization that would grow into today's International Rescue Committee.

 IRC volunteers were among the first civilians to offer aid to Europe's displaced peoples after Germany's surrender and the official end of World War II in 1945.
 They later assisted refugees from Mussolini's Italy and Franco's Spain as well.

 A legacy of hope

-In the 85 years since our founding, the IRC has worked to continue our mission to help refugees both where they’re suffering from conflict and where they seek to rebuild their lives.
-Today we work in 40 countries worldwide and 28 cities in the U.S. We’re committed to achieving measurable improvements in the health, education, safety, economic wellbeing and empowerment of people’s lives.
+In the more than 85 years since our founding, the IRC has worked to continue our mission to help refugees both where they’re suffering from conflict and where they seek to rebuild their lives.
+Today we work in 40 countries worldwide and more than 20 cities in the U.S. We’re committed to achieving measurable improvements in the health, education, safety, economic wellbeing and empowerment of people’s lives.